ARM-software/astc-encoder/README.md

 This project is licensed under the Apache 2.0 license.
 By downloading any component from this repository you acknowledge that you accept terms specified in the [LICENSE.txt](LICENSE.txt) file.

+# Branches

+The `master` branch is an active development branch for the next major release of the compressor; version 2.x.
+It aims to be a stable branch, but as it is still under development expect changes to both the command line and the quality-performance trade offs the compressor is making.

+The `1.x` branch is a maintenance branch for the 1.x release series.
+It is stable and we will now only land bug fixes for this branch; no new functionality or performance improvements should be expected.

 # Encoder feature support